DeeJayCar/DS201-Covid_Happy-Project/README.md

 far to reimplement strict lockdown protocols.
 Dissatisfaction and social rebellion against these measures have only grown more prolific since the pandemic’s beginning–enlarging from a vocal minority to a steadfast majority.
-Once we understand if the policy was “worth it”, we will turn our attention to focus on social attitudes that diluted the effectiveness of measures taken across the globe.
+Once we understand how (and if) the policy impacted happiness, we will turn our attention to focus on social attitudes that diluted the effectiveness of measures taken across the globe.